microcks/community/install/oracle/keycloak-installation.md

 # Deploying Keycloak on Oracle Kubernetes Engine (OKE)

 ## Overview
-This guide walks you through deploying **Keycloak** on **Oracle Container Engine for Kubernetes (OKE)** using an **Oracle MySQL Database Service** instance as the database.
+This guide walks you through deploying **Keycloak** on **Oracle Container Engine for Kubernetes (OKE)** using an **Oracle PostgreSQL Database Service** instance as the database.
 Keycloak is an open-source identity and access management solution that enables secure authentication and authorization for applications.

 ---